iTXTech/SimpleFramework/README.md

 Introduction
 -------------
-SimpleFrameworkCLI is a php framework designed for small command line php programs (we call it a module).<br>
+SimpleFramework(CLI) is a php framework designed for small command line php programs (a module).<br>
 Here are some features:

 * Logger system